Thru-hiking 101

 Course Information

 This course is designed, instructed, and led by Registered Maine Guide and thru-hiker, Koty Sapp (Trash Panda).
 Koty has backpacked over 7000 miles and has spent over 350 nights backcountry camping.
 He has thru-hiked the Appalachian Trail, Arizona Trail, Florida Trail, and two Caminos.
-In addition, he has hiked portions of the Pinhoti Trail and Pacific Crest Trail, as well as in other remote wilderness locations across the country.
+In addition, he has hiked portions of the Pinhoti Trail and Pacific Crest Trail, as well as in other remote wilderness areas across the country.

 Over six days we will cover a variety of topics aimed at preparing you for a multi-month journey along a long distance trail.
 The 100 Mile Wilderness contains some of the most remote and rugged terrain along the Appalachian Trail, which makes it the perfect setting for learning what it takes to thru-hike.
 On a scale of 1 to 10, with 10 being the most difficult terrain along the entire Appalachian Trail and 1 the easiest, the terrain on this trip ranges from a 2 to a 10.